Introduction

 What to expect

-As well as a series of tasks and exercises which are likely to be a mix of individual and group activities, the day might also involve a company presentation, some form of office tour and the opportunity to meet potential future colleagues and other candidates during breaks or over lunch.
-Remember that your performance, attitude and participation will be being assessed during all aspects of the experience, including the more informal moments.
+Whatever the format, assessment centres will typically include a mix of individual and group activities.
+Depending on the organisation and the role, the day or online programme might also include a company presentation, an office tour and opportunities to meet potential future colleagues and other candidates during breaks or over lunch.
+Remember that your performance, attitude, and participation will be assessed during all aspects of the experience, including the more informal moments.

 Group exercises assess your ability to communicate and collaborate effectively with others to achieve a given goal or outcome.
 They will typically simulate a working scenario that’s relevant to the role you’ve applied for and could involve working on a project proposal for a client, planning an event or service, or negotiating a deal with stakeholders.
 You might be asked to roleplay, to represent the viewpoint of a particular client, manager, or colleague, perhaps to deal with a challenging or awkward situation.
 In some instances, the exercise might focus simply on general teamworking skills, presenting the group with an interesting or fun challenge to solve together.